tvieregge/notes/the_mind_illuminated.md

 __Example__
 Your partner has a bad day at work and complains about the food you made.
 It takes *mindfulness* to to maintain an objective awareness and realize what the complainet is really about.
-It take a more powerful consciousness to have the energy to deal with the strong emotions while maintaining mindfulness.
+It takes a more powerful consciousness to have the energy to deal with the strong emotions while maintaining mindfulness.